• Home

 • Well Done – 165°F to 170°F

 And that is how to cook chuck eye steak to perfection.
-I served my chuck roast steak recipe with herbed butter.
-This chuck eye steak recipe tasted as good as a steak from our favorite local steak restaurant for a fraction of the price.
+Great job!
+I served my chuck roast steak recipe with a tablespoon of herb butter.
+This chuck eye steak recipe tasted as good as a steak from our favorite local steak restaurant for an economical price.
 Hope you enjoy it as much as we do!

 Chuck Eye Steak cooked and plated